forbearing/k8s-ha-install/README.txt

-deploy kubernetes cluster from binaries
+Deploy kubernetes cluster from binaries